Deming Chen: Early life and education

 Chen was born in New York City.
 She grew up in Millburn, New Jersey and attended Millburn Senior High School.
-In 1988, she went to Harvard College and was nominated Harvard Class Marshal of Eliot House.
+In 1988, she went to Harvard College and was elected Harvard Class Marshal of 1992.
 She earned her Bachelor of Arts in East Asian studies in 1992.
 She then began her career at an entertainment company, Media Assets, in Hong Kong.
 Later she attended Harvard Business School and received her Master of Business Administration (MBA) in 1998.